 One of the biggest reasons that some sellers choose ShipMonk over ShipBob is its compatibility with certain sales channels—namely Etsy and Groupon.
-ShipBob can’t fulfill orders from those marketplaces, which would cost certain retailers a large portion of their sales.
+ShipBob doesn’t integrate with those marketplaces, which could cost certain retailers a large portion of their sales.

 ShipMonk’s services are versatile and accommodate many different alternative marketplaces and business models, including Amazon Prime sales, crowdfunding ventures, product launches, and subscription boxes.